etcd/raspi-home-sensors/README.md

 ## SSH in

-Once the raspi is plugged in and it boots up, it should automatically be possible to SSH into it using the command `ssh <192.168.LOCAL.IP> -l pi` (if not, you may be running into local network restrictions that need to be lifted).
+Once the raspi is plugged in and it boots up, you can SSH into it using the command `ssh <192.168.LOCAL.IP> -l pi` (if not, you may be running into local network restrictions that need to be lifted).
 The default password for Raspberry Pi OS is `raspberry`.
 You should change the default password using `passwd`, as leaving the default is a security risk.

 The IP of the raspi can be determined by looking for the device named `raspberrypi` on your local network.
 You can use a network scanner or log into your router to list your devices.
 Logging into your router is recommended, since there's a good chance you'll also want to assign a static IP to this device.